Interview and presentation nerves

 Useful resources

-You might also find a simulation interview with a Careers Consultant a helpful way to prepare and get feedback on your performance and what you could do to improve.
+You might also find an interview simulation with a Careers Consultant a helpful way to prepare and get feedback on your performance and what you could do to improve.